pedrohqb/distrobox-adv-br/README.md

 ## A fazer

-+ Adicionar suporte ao SafeNet, aparentemente o segundo mais utilizado token por advogados no Brasil; e
-+ Automatizar a instalação do certificado digital como dispositivo de segurança no Firefox (possivelmente mediante uso do p11-kit).
++ Automatizar a instalação do certificado digital como dispositivo de segurança no Firefox.

 ---